Nagorno-Karabakh conflict: Azerbaijan

 Azerbaijan made extensive use of mercenary pilots.
-According to HRW, "Most informed observers believe that mercenaries pilot most of Azerbaijan's air force."
+According to a 1994 report from Human Rights Watch, "Most informed observers believe that mercenaries pilot most of Azerbaijan's air force."

-Several foreign groups fought on the Azerbaijani side: Chechen militants, Afghan mujahideen, members of the Turkish nationalist Grey Wolves, and the Ukrainian nationalist UNA-UNSO.
+Several foreign groups fought on the Azerbaijani side: Chechen militants, Afghan mujahideen, members of the Turkish ultranationalist Grey Wolves, and the Ukrainian nationalist and neo-fascist UNA-UNSO.
 The Chechen fighters in Karabakh were led by Shamil Basayev, who later became Prime Minister of Ichkeria (Chechnya), and Salman Raduyev.
 Basayev famously participated in the battle of Shusha in 1992.
 Saudi-born Ibn al-Khattab may have also joined them.
 The Afghan mujahideen were mostly affiliated with the Hezb-e Islami, led by Afghan Prime Minister Gulbuddin Hekmatyar.
 According to HRW, they were "clearly not motivated by religious or ideological reasons" and were, thus, mercenaries.
 The recruitment of Afghan mujahideen, reportedly handled by paramilitary police chief Rovshan Javadov, was denied by Azerbaijani authorities.
 They first arrived to Azerbaijan in fall 1993 and numbered anywhere between 1,500 and 2,500 or 1,000 and 3,000.
 Armenia alleged that they were paid for by Saudi Arabia.
 Afghan mujahideen constituted the most considerable influx of foreign fighters during the war.
 Some 200 Grey Wolves were still present in the conflict zone as of September 1994 and were engaged in training Azerbaijani units.